 The board of directors comprises nine members.
-These nine members are divided into three classes with two members currently in Class I, three members in Class II and four members currently in Class III.
-The term of each Class I director will expire at the 2019 annual meeting.
-The term of each Class II director will expire at the annual meeting of stockholders to be held in 2020 and the term of each Class III director will expire at the annual meeting of stockholders to be held in 2021.
-In November 2018, Mr. Prady Iyyanki resigned as a director, and our board of directors resolved to decrease its size from ten to nine directors, effective upon Mr. Iyyanki's resignation.
-Our board of directors believes that this number of directors is appropriate for the Company's current revenue level and profitability.
+These nine members are divided into three classes with three members in Class I, three members in Class II and three members in Class III.
+The term of each Class II director will expire at the 2020 annual meeting.
+The term of each Class III director will expire at the annual meeting of stockholders to be held in 2021, and the term of each Class I director will expire at the annual meeting of stockholders to be held in 2022.
+Our board of directors believes that this number of directors is appropriate for the Company's current operational and financial profile.